 High computational power.
 IoT devices can have access to unlimited computational power for accomplishing heavy tasks like ML.

 High Storage Capacity.
 IoT devices have limited storage capacity, in order to save data for long/short time, they will send data to the cloud.

 Scalable.
 There is no limitation for a number of devices.

 Security.
 Cloud providers provide high security for data by saving them in different zones.

-On the other side, this architecture has some issues as well which some of them are:
+On the other side, this architecture has some issues as well, some of which are: